LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 The ```GeoModBox.jl``` framework primarily employs the **finite difference method**.
 While each numerical approach has its own strengths and limitations, the choice often depends on the user's familiarity and comfort with the method.
 Nonetheless, the finite difference method is relatively straightforward and pedagogically advantageous, as its discretized form closely resembles the original differential equations.
 Furthermore, it is computationally efficient, making it well-suited for performance-critical applications.

 In general, the finite difference method aims to approximate **differential operators** using finite differences derived from a Taylor series expansion.
-For further details, refer to the [lecture notes](https://lukasfuchs.wordpress.com/numerical-methods-in-geophysics/) or see the reference below<sup>[1](#fn1)</sup>.
+For further details, refer to the [lecture notes](https://lukasfuchs.wordpress.com/numerical-methods-in-geophysics/) or see the reference below [^fn1].

 ## Staggered Finite Difference